 This option is useful for non-periodic systems, allowing to weed out some residual numerical noise in the forces.
 However, seeming rotations of the unit cell can easily appear in periodic systems for completely normal, physical reasons.
 Since this led to some confusion, this option is now actively disabled (code stops) for periodic systems.
-If you have a good reason to use this option in periodic systems, it can be re-introduced by hand.
+If you have a good reason to use this option in periodic systems, it can be re-introduced by hand by setting the keyword force_MD_clean_rotations to .true..